acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 ~~~
 {:.language-c}

-The variables dx and dy may be modified by another thread after they are computed and before they are used.
+In this case, after dx and dy have been computed, another thread may modify them before they are used.
 This function is not thread-safe.

-You need to be aware when writing multi-threaded programs whether functions you are using are thread safe or not.
+When writing multi-threaded programs, you should be aware of whether functions you use are thread safe or not.
 For example random number generator rand( ) is not thread safe.
 For threaded applications thread safe version of random number generator rand_r( ) is available.

 For more, see [Thread safety](https://en.wikipedia.org/wiki/Thread_safety).